Most students entering Brown will fit somewhere into

 taken enough advanced math classes during high school so that you

 can skip our calculus sequence entirely.
-Please email us if you
+Also, even if you are not

-math, but wonder what math options you have besides calculus, you
+especially advanced in math, but wonder what math options you have besides

 If you are still reading this page, then